 - reflective analysis of art process.

-All students will need to purchase a visual diary for presentation of their work.
-A3 size is preferred, preferably with plastic pockets.
-Basic materials should also include sketchbooks and graphite pencils for drawing and sketching ideas.
+All students will need to purchase a visual diary to show the art process in the development of the ideas.
+The most commonly used sizes are A3 or A4.
+This will depend on personal preference.
+Basic materials should also include graphite pencils for drawing and sketching ideas.

-A camera or phone for taking photos is recommended.
+A camera or phone for taking photos is highly recommended.